spencerreeves/pages-action/README.md

 7. Select Continue to summary > Create Token.

 More information can be found on [our guide for making Direct Upload deployments with continous integration](https://developers.cloudflare.com/pages/how-to/use-direct-upload-with-continuous-integration/#use-github-actions).

+### Set environment
+Optionally, you can publish to a specific environment.
+By default, the environment will be set to `production` if run on the main branch of the repo; otherwise it is set to `preview`.